 Recognition and Accomplishments

-Mary Beth was named a Pennsylvania Super Lawyer in the area of mergers & acquisitions in 2014, 2015 and 2016.
+Mary Beth has been recognized as a Pennsylvania Super Lawyer in the area of mergers & acquisitions from 2014 – present.

 “ESOP Audits – Preparing For, Responding To and Getting Past ESOP Audits, Investigations and Reviews,” ESOP Association’s Pennsylvania and Delaware Chapter 2017 Spring Conference, York, Pennsylvania, March 30, 2017.

 “Maintaining WBE, MBE or SDVSB Status in an ESOP Company,” Las Vegas ESOP Conference and Trade Show, Las Vegas, Nevada, November, 2016.

 “Is an ESOP Right for You?
 An In-Depth Look at Employee Stock Ownership Plans,” NCEO Meeting, Providence, Rhode Island, October 19-20, 2016.

 “Issues Affecting Buyers and Sellers with ESOPs” and “Getting Ready for a Transaction,” 2016 Capital Strategies and M&A Forum hosted by Matheson Financial Advisors, Chicago, Illinois, May 9-11, 2016.

 “ESOPs for Beginners” and “Re-Evaluating Your ESOP,” 20th Annual Multi-State ESOP Conference, Wilkes-Barre, Pennsylvania, September 16-17, 2015.